-We will conclude this lecture by briefly mentioning at two solutions for the problem of sorting items on D-disks: the disk-striping technique, which is at the base of RAID systems and turns any efficient/optimal 1-disk algorithm into an efficient D-disk algorithm (typically loosing its optimality, if any), and the Greed-sort algorithm, which is specifically tailored for the sorting problem and achieves I/O-optimality.
+We will conclude this lecture by briefly mentioning at two solutions for the problem of sorting items on D-disks: the disk-striping technique, which is at the base of RAID systems and turns any efficient/optimal 1-disk algorithm into an efficient D-disk algorithm (typically loosing its optimality, if any), and the Greed-sort algorithm, which is specifically tailored for the sorting problem on D-disks and achieves I/O-optimality.

-4.1 The merge-based sorting paradigm
+5.1 The merge-based sorting paradigm

-We recall the main features of the external-memory model introduced in Chapter 1: it consists of an internal memory of size M and it allows blocked-access to disk data by reading/writing B items at once.
+We recall the main features of the external-memory model introduced in Chapter 1: it consists of an internal memory of size M and allows blocked-access to disk by reading/writing B items at once.

-Algorithm 4.1 The binary merge-sort: MergeSort(S, i, j)
+Algorithm 5.1 The binary merge-sort: $MergeSort(S, i, j)$

-1: if $(i < j)$ then
+1: if ( i < j ) then

 2: m = (i+j)/2;

 3: MergeSort( $S, i, m - 1$ );

-4: MergeSort( $S, m, j$ );
+4: MergeSort(S, m, j);

 5: Merge(S, i, m, j);

 6: end if

 Mergesort is based on the Divide&Conquer paradigm.
 Step 1 checks if the array to be sorted consists of at least two items, otherwise it is already ordered and nothing has to be done.
-Otherwise it splits the input array S into two halves, according to the position m of the middle element, and then recurse on each part.
-As recursion ends, the two halves S[i, m - 1] and S[m, j] are sorted so that Step 5 invokes procedure MERGE that fuses their contents and produce a unique sorted sequence that is stored in S[i, j].
-This merging needs an auxiliary array of size n, so that MergeSort is not an in-place sorting algorithm (unlike Heapsort and Quicksort) but needs O(n) extra working space.
+If items are more than two, it splits the input array S into two halves, and then recurses on each part.
+As recursion ends, the two halves S[i, m - 1] and S[m, j] are ordered so that Step 5 fuses them in S[i, j] by invoking procedure MERGE.
+This merging step needs an auxiliary array of size n, so that MergeSort is not an in-place sorting algorithm (unlike Heapsort and Quicksort) but needs O(n) extra working space.
 Given that at each recursive call we halve the size of the input array to be sorted, the total number of recursive calls is $O(\log n)$ .
-The MERGE-procedure can be implemented in O(j - i + 1) time by using two pointers, say x and y, that start at the beginning of the two halves S[i, m - 1] and S[m, j].
+The MERGE-procedure can be implemented in O(j-i+1) time by using two pointers, say x and y, that start at the beginning of the two halves S[i, m - 1] and S[m, j].
 Then S[x] is compared with S[y], the smaller is written out in the fused sequence, and its pointer is advanced.
-Given that each comparison advance one pointer, the total number of steps is bounded above by the total number of pointer's advancements, which is upper bounded by the length of S[i, j].
-So the time complexity of MergeSort(S, 1, n) can be modeled via the recurrent relation

-$T(n) = 2T(n/2) + O(n) = O(n \log n)$ , as well known from any basic algorithm course.
+Given that each comparison advances one pointer, the total number of steps is bounded above by the total number of pointer's advancements, which is upper bounded by the length of S[i, j].
+So the time complexity of MergeSort(S, 1, n) can be modeled via the recurrence relation $T(n) = 2T(n/2) + O(n) = O(n \log n)$ , as well known from any basic algorithm course.